MikePeleah/DataArt/README.md

-# DataArt
+# Data Art
-DataArt and DataViz projects
+This is a repository for random DataArt and DataViz projects.